-7.45.
-The 1921 Ordnance Survey Map (Fig. 7.16) again has similar linear markings to the previous OS maps discussed.
+7.28.
+The 1921 Ordnance Survey Map again has similar linear markings to the previous OS maps discussed.
 This evidence further supports vehicular rights.

-7.46.
+7.29.
 Furthermore, if such a solid line represents a solid structure, such as a fence, then if a solid line crosses a route or way then this is interpreted as a gate or another type of barrier.

-7.47.
-It is noted that this entire route between points A and E (Fig. 7.17) has no solid lines representing barriers that would prohibit or limit the usage of the route.
+It is noted that this entire route between points A and E has no solid lines representing barriers that would prohibit or limit the usage of the route.
 This suggests that the entire route in question was a public thoroughfare for equestrians and/or motorists.

-- 7.48.
+- 7.30.
 The 1910 Finance Act Maps provided for the levy and collection of a duty on the increment value of all land in the United Kingdom.
-In this way, private owners were required to surrender to the State part of the increase in the site value of their land, which resulted from the expenditure of public money on communal developments such as roads, common land or public services. - 7.49.
-The reason for the production of the Finance Act Maps, Registers and Field books was to record land values and not for the purpose of recording the extent of the publicly maintainable highways. - 7.50.
-The "working copy" of the Finance Act map (Fig. 7.18) for this area shows the route in question to be uncoloured and when compared with the highway record it typically shows that roads shaded on the highway map are also uncoloured on the Finance Act map suggesting that the road was considered public.
+In this way, private owners were required to surrender to the State part of the increase in the site value of their land, which resulted from the expenditure of public money on communal developments such as roads, common land or public services. - 7.31.
+The reason for the production of the Finance Act Maps, Registers and Field books was to record land values and not for the purpose of recording the extent of the publicly maintainable highways. - 7.32.
+The "working copy " of the Finance Act map (Fig. 7.13) for this area shows the route in question to be uncoloured and when compared with the highway record it typically shows that the roads shaded on the highway map are also uncoloured on the Finance Act map suggesting that the road was considered public.

-- 7.51.
-The Finance Act maps record the extent of landownership which provided for the levy of various tax duties on lands, these Finance act records also help with the status of any routes that are in question. - 7.52.
-The 1910 Finance Act maps that are kept in the Public Record office (Fig. 7.19), are cleaner and clearly show the route in question to be uncoloured.
+- 7.33.
+The Finance Act maps record the extent of landownership which provided for the levy of various tax duties on lands, these Finance Act records also help with the status of any routes that are in question. - 7.34.
+The 1910 Finance Act maps that are kept in the Public Record office, are cleaner and clearly show the route in question to be uncoloured.
 The braces that link plots of land together have mostly been carefully drawn to not colour over the route in question which adds weight to the evidence supporting the higher status of public rights such as vehicular.

-7.53.
-Furthermore, routes normally for vehicular traffic were left uncoloured or "white out" while a monetary deduction in the calculation of tax for each property was recorded in the Register and Filed books for "Public Rights of Way or User" when referring to footpaths.
+7.35.
+Furthermore, routes normally for vehicular traffic were left uncoloured or "white out" while a monetary deduction in the calculation of tax for each property was recorded in the Register and Field books for "Public Rights of Way or User" when referring to footpaths.